fwangboulder/Project_Linux_Server_Configuration/README.md

     Warning: Permanently added '54.210.218,54.210.0.218' (ECDSA) to the list of known hosts.
     Permission denied (publickey).
     ```
+    What happened?
 The publickey has not been set right.

     check the key generation section. copy content of id_rsa.pub again and paste